 Energy Superhub Oxford

 Planning Permission for the battery was received in July 2019.
-The main focus for 2020 is on the preparation of the Cowley site and the purchasing and installation of the Lithium ion and Vanadium flow batteries.
-Construction is well underway and we hope to have everything fully installed and connected by early 2021.
+The main focus now is on the construction and commissioning of the Lithium ion and Vanadium flow batteries.
+We hope to have everything fully installed and connected by mid 2021.

 Electric Vehicle Network

 During 2019 we assessed the Council’s fleet for electrification and launched a Try-B4-You-Buy Taxi scheme.
 Now the council’s first 40 electric vehicles are on the road, including the city’s first electric refuse collection vehicle, with charge points installed and operational at council depots.
 We’ll be starting work on the cable route construction soon, which will deliver power to Redbridge Park & Ride for what will be one of the UK’s largest public charging hubs.

 Much of the development of the “brain” of the system has already been carried out.
 We’re now completing and testing the software algorithms for when the system launches in 2021.